StefxM/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

-We would convert if we need to use an array method like .push() or .pop().
+We would convert if we need to use .forEach()

 5. What is a component?